maurolepore/meetups/code/text-processing/README.md

 ### Pattern matching

+Instead of using a literal pattern (like "Waldo"), you can use a pattern of symbols.

 Examples of useful regex symbols:
 * `.` = any character
 * `+` = one or more of the preceding expression (e.g., `g+` matches one or more of the letter "g")